Mr-222/ofm_dynamic/README.md

 ## Build Instructions
 We use xmake for cross-platform compilation.
-We successfully compiled the code on machines with Windows 11 and Nvidia RTX 4080.
+We successfully compiled the code on machines with Windows 11 and laptop Nvidia RTX 4080.

 ### 1. Clone the repository
 ```